-As a working mom, we often have a lot on our minds and a lot on our to-do list.
+As a working mom, I often have a lot on my mind and a lot on my to-do list.
 Sometimes it feels near impossible to focus and get things done.

 Many time management techniques and strategies have been developed over the years to help in these situations and some are more effective than others.